 The Guides to Social Policy Law is a collection of publications designed to assist decision makers administering social policy law.
 The information contained in this publication is intended only as a guide to relevant legislation/policy.
 The information is accurate as at the date listed at the bottom of the page, but may be subject to change.
 To discuss individual circumstances please contact Services Australia.

-The objective of the AAT first review is to provide a review mechanism that is:
+The objective of the ART review is to provide a review mechanism that is:

 • economical